bnema/Matrixified_404/README.md

 ## What it does

   - Start a Express server on port 3000 or the port specified in the environment variable EXPRESS_PORT
-  - Render a 404 page with a cool matrix animation effect
+  - Render a page with a cool matrix animation effect
+  - Relieve your frustration by spam clicking the 404 element

 ## Deploying